james-coder/SnapmakerU1-Extended-Firmware/README.md

 - Treats the official U1 firmware as an **external input** you obtain under Snapmaker’s terms.
 - Licenses only this project’s own code and assets under GPL‑3.0‑only.

+By default, this project expects users to **build firmware locally** from an official Snapmaker U1 firmware image they download under Snapmaker’s terms.

 If pre‑built firmware images produced by this project are distributed, they may embed Snapmaker proprietary components.
 Those parts remain governed by Snapmaker’s